|Birthname||Burt Freeman Bacharach|

 His second of four marriages was to Angie Dickinson in 1965; they divorced after 11 years of marriage, in 1982, and six years of separation, with one child, Nikki, born in 1966.
 Bacharach and Dickinson's relationship suffered severely when Nikki was born three months premature with severe eye problems.
 It also didn't help that, according to Angie, Burt cheated on her; she did not remarry.

 In 1978, he met Carole Bayer Sager when he asked her to add lyrics to some of his music.
 After a year of collaboration, they fell in love and married in 1982.
 A great professional match, they shared a 1981 Academy Award for "Arthur's Theme," and a 1987 Grammy for "That's What Friends Are For."
 Their personal collaboration dissolved with their separation in December 1990, and officially in July 1991 when Sagar filed for divorce, citing irreconcilable differences.
 Their marriage produced one adopted son, five-year-old Christopher Elton.
 His fourth marriage, to Jane, resulted in one son, Oliver, and one daughter, Raleigh.

 Bacharach saw his first horse race at 14 and fell in love with the graceful animals.
 In 1983 he bought his first racehorse and was so obsessed that he could not even write a note for six months.
 From then on, he spent spare time with his horses and the races.

-His 40-year-old daughter Nikki, who suffered from Asberger’s Disorder, committed suicide on January 4, 2007 at her Thousand Oaks, CA home by suffocating herself with a plastic bag and helium.
+His 40-year-old daughter Nikki, who suffered from Asberger’s Disorder, committed suicide on 4 January 2007 at her Thousand Oaks, California home by suffocating herself with a plastic bag and helium.

 - parent->child relationship with Bacharach, Nikki (born 12 July 1966)